edchat/deliteful-Combobox-build/README.md

 });
 ```

-Or you can load the "deliteful-Combobox-build/layer" with a script tag, without the extra require for `"deliteful-Combobox-build/layer"` like this:
+Or you can load the "deliteful-Combobox-build/layer" and the "delite-fullBuild/fullBuild" with script tags, without the extra require for `"deliteful-Combobox-build/layer"` like this:
 ```
+<script src="bower_components/delite-fullBuild/fullBuild.js"></script>
 <script src="bower_components/deliteful-Combobox-build/layer.js"></script>
 ```